LorduFreeman/foundry-lordudice/README.md

 I plan to slowly release more themes with future updates of this module.

 ### How to use and combine styles
-Match one of my dice presets with their respective themes, for example the Dark Deeds sytem and the Forgotten Pact theme:
+Match one of my dice presets with their respective themes, for example the Dark Deeds style and the Forgotten Pact theme:

 ![preview](pics/dd_fp.webp?raw=true)

-Or create your own styles and use the additional fonts and textures provided by this module.
+**Create your own look** by using the additional fonts and textures provided by this module.
 Here is an example based on the Necrotic theme with the Dark Ooze texture and Eater font:

 ![preview](pics/necro_ooze.webp?raw=true)